vleong2332/angular-js-calendar-directive-challenge/README.md

 #### Note

-Use Issues to report problems or submit ideas/improvements.
+Use "Issues" to report problems or submit ideas/improvements.